 ^{}Ocean and Oil Development Partners Limited (OODP) owns 7,131,736,673 shares (representing 57.37% of the total number of shares) in the Company.
-OODP is ultimately owned 66.67% by the Group Chief Executive and 33.33% by the Deputy Chief Executive of the Company at year end.
+OODP is ultimately owned 66.67% by the Group Chief Executive and 33.33% by the Deputy Chief Executive of the Company at year-end.

 ^{}Alhaji Bukar Goni Aji and Mr. Muntari Zubairu represented the interest of Alhaji Dahiru Bara'u Mangal.
-Alhaji Dahiru Bara'u Mangal owned 15.92% of Oando PLC during the year ended 31 December 2020.
+Alhaji Dahiru Bara'u Mangal owned 15.92% of Oando PLC before the investment was acquired by Leaf investment effective October 2021.

-Directors' report (cont'd) For the year ended 31 December 2020
+Directors' report (cont'd) For the year ended 31 December 2021